I can remember it like it was yesterday.

 3. Re-check, or cross-check, or have someone else check your layout to see that it works

 In government construction contracts, the Contractor performs #1 & #2.
-He also (if he’s good & conscientious…) with do #3 himself, but the Resident Engineer’s crew will also perform #3 to confirm that the layout is correct.
+He also (if he’s good & conscientious…) will do #3 himself, but the Resident Engineer’s crew should also perform #3 to confirm that the layout is in the right ballpark.

-But sometimes, the surveyor is put under duress.
+Often times, the surveyor is put under duress.
 Time is of the essence.
-Equipment & labor forces are standing idle, waiting for layout.
+Equipment & labor forces need layout to work.
+Idle time waiting for layout costs everyone time & money.
 The surveyor might be in his truck, using a calculator & a magnifying glass, trying to read reduced-sized copies of the prints.
 The clock is ticking.
 Money is being spent.
-And the surveyor holds all the cards.
+And the surveyor holds a lot of cards from the deck.

 Back to the Center Pier